Climate and Average Weather Year Round in İstanbul Turkey

 İstanbul experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.0 months, from June 16 to September 16, during which time the comfort level is muggy, oppressive, or miserable at least 12% of the time.
-The muggiest day of the year is August 5, with muggy conditions 48% of the time.
+The month with the most muggy days in İstanbul is August, with 12.7 days that are muggy or worse.

 Humidity Comfort Levels in İstanbul